European firms size up Iran's post-deal potential

 South Pars is a big draw for European oil and gas majors who worked in Iran before the sanctions.
 Iran’s oil minister Bijan Zanganeh says he has begun talks with potential investors.

-France’s Vallourec (VLLP.PA), which makes seamless steel tubing used in oil and shale gas drilling, said that if foreign firms returned, “we will obviously be there to work with them”.
+France’s Vallourec, which makes seamless steel tubing used in oil and shale gas drilling, said that if foreign firms returned, “we will obviously be there to work with them”.

 Tockuss said German firms faced potential U.S. competition and warned that EU sanctions might be more cumbersome to undo than U.S. embargos, allowing the Americans to act more quickly.